rmemory/initial-react-webpack/README.md

 	"presets": ["env", "react"]
 }

 9) If you see anything else to point out, feel free.
+For one thing, I realize I don't yet have any css or scss in this prototype.

+10) The usage of the property name "test:" is still a mystery to me.

+Anyways ... those are just a few of my questions :-D